tlien/ReshapeBackend/README.md

 `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`

 ### How to use
-Once the docker-compose up command has been run for both the backend and frontend projects (found [here](https://github.com/tlien/ReshapeFrontend/)) the following features will be available:
+Once the docker-compose up command has been run for both the backend and frontend projects (frontend found [here](https://github.com/tlien/ReshapeFrontend/)) the following features will be available:

 > \<container name> | \<url>